kircherlab/ReMM/Snakemake/Readme.md

 To DoS:
 - Complete the ReMM environment file, create it during the workflow
 - Add a link for downloading the negative set (in 4.2 Benign variants)
+- Update the rules in the cluster file

 ## Project workflow
 ### Folder structure